 The online application process should be both quicker and easier.

-If you are interested in enrolling in a research degree at the Centre for Arab and Islamic Studies read through our Future Student page.
+If you are interested in enrolling in a research degree at the Centre for Arab and Islamic Studies go to the CASS Higher Degree by Research page.

 Domestic students and students enrolling in coursework programs should apply through the University Admissions Centre.